MicrosoftDocs/query-docs/query-languages/dax/userculture-function-dax.md

 FORMAT(TODAY(), “dddd”, USERCULTURE())
 ```

-Depending on the language setting for the current user, :::no-loc text="USERCULTURE"::: returns the current day.
-For example:
+Depending on the language setting for the current user, :::no-loc text="USERCULTURE"::: returns the current day, for example:

 |Locale  | Formatted weekday |
 |---------|---------|